|Major Groups > Gilled Mushrooms > Pale-Spored > Clitocyboid Mushrooms > Clitocybe subconnexa|

-Ecology: Saprobic; growing scattered or, more commonly, in clusters in leaf debris or conifer duff; appearing under hardwoods or conifers in diverse ecosystems; summer and fall—or over winter in warm climates; originally described from the grounds of the New York Botanical Garden; apparently widely distributed in North America.
-The illustrated and described collections are from Illinois, Kentucky, and Pennsylvania.
+Ecology: Saprobic; growing scattered or, more commonly, in clusters in hardwood leaf debris or conifer duff; appearing in diverse ecosystems; summer and fall—or over winter in warm climates; originally described from the grounds of the New York Botanical Garden; apparently widely distributed in North America; also reported from Scandinavia.
+The illustrated and described collections are from Colorado, Illinois, Kentucky, and Pennsylvania.

-Cap: 3–9 cm; convex with an inrolled margin, becoming planoconvex or flat, with an even margin; bald or with a satiny whitish sheen; moist when fresh, but soon dry; sometimes at least slightly hygrophanous; soft; white to buff, sometimes developing watery spots with age; the margin sometimes becoming lined and ridged with maturity.
+Cap: 2–9 cm; convex with an inrolled margin, becoming planoconvex or flat, with an even margin; thin-fleshed; bald or with a satiny whitish sheen; moist when fresh, but soon dry; sometimes at least slightly hygrophanous; soft; white to buff, sometimes developing watery spots with age; the margin sometimes becoming vaguely lined or ridged with maturity.

-Gills: Broadly attached to the stem or beginning to run down it; crowded; very shallow; often separable as a layer, as in Leucopaxillus; short-gills frequent; buff, developing pinkish shades with age.
+Gills: Broadly attached to the stem or just beginning to run down it; crowded; very shallow; often separable as a layer, as in Leucopaxillus; short-gills frequent; buff, developing pinkish shades with age.

 Flesh: Whitish; not changing when sliced; fairly brittle.

-Odor and Taste: Odor fragrant or not distinctive.
+Odor and Taste: Odor sweet, fragrant, or not distinctive.
 Taste mild or slightly bitterish.

 Chemical Reactions: KOH on cap surface negative.

 Spore Print: Pinkish (sometimes nearly white).

-Microscopic Details: Spores 3–5.5 x 2–3.5 µm; ellipsoid; finely warted; hyaline in KOH; inamyloid; often adhering in twos, threes, and fours.
+Microscopic Details: Spores 3–5 x 2.5–3.5 µm; ellipsoid; verruculose; hyaline in KOH; inamyloid; often adhering in twos, threes, and fours.
 Basidia 25–28 x 5–6 µm; subclavate; 4-sterigmate.
 Cystidia not found.
-Pileipellis a cutis of smooth, hyaline elements 2.5–5 µm wide.
+Pileipellis a cutis of smooth, hyaline elements 2.5–7.5 µm wide.
 Clamp connections present.